OctopusDeploy/docs/docs/deployment-process/releases/deployment-notes.md

 ![Deployment notes](images/deployment-notes.png)

+## Versioning and Pre-releases  {#Versioning}

+[Pre-release versions](/docs/packaging-applications/create-packages/versioning.md#semver) are handled differently to other versions for release changes and deployment notes.
+Deployments of a pre-release will only ever include changes for that single version, they do not accumulate across versions like other scenarios.

+This is because in some scenarios different pre-release versions could be getting deployed to an environment where they co-exist.
+As an example, consider deployments for an application installer or a NuGet package, you could have multiple branched versions of those co-existing in an environment at any given point, so the accumulation of work across releases has to be treated differently.

+Octopus treats pre-releases as a *work in progress* that will fall under the banner of *full* release when they are completed/merged.
+At that point, the changes are then considered for accumulation across the *full* versions.

 ## Deployment Change Variables

 It can be useful to access the changes associated with a deployment in the deployment process.